-ALAEA renewed certain trademarks during the year.
+ALAEA renewed trademarks during 2022.
 These are amortised over their renewal period of 10 years.

 Derecognition

 An intangible asset is derecognised on disposal or when no future economic benefits are expected from use or disposal.
 Gains or losses arising from derecognition of an intangible asset, measured as the difference between the net disposal proceeds and the carrying amount of the asset are recognised in profit or loss when the asset is derecognised.